Living robots made in a lab have found a new way to self-replicate, researchers say

 "This is really a first step, but you could think down the line," Blackiston says.
 "If we could program these better, maybe they can selectively pick up and move specific cell types that we want or help us shape something that we're building in a dish for regenerative medicine."

-For Kreigman, what's interesting is that "this form of replication happens spontaneously."
+For Kriegman, what's interesting is that "this form of replication happens spontaneously."
 Of course, it requires very specific conditions, he says, but "it didn't need to be evolved over billions of years,"

 And discovering a new form of self-replication, he says, shows that "maybe life is more expected than unexpected."